ansys/pyedb/doc/source/installation.rst

 Prerequisites
 -------------
-PyEDB requires the ``ansys-edb-core`` gRPC service to be running.
+PyEDB requires the ``ansys-edb-core`` gRPC client service to be running.

 .. admonition:: Looking for the old DotNet API?
    :class: seealso

    The legacy ``pyedb.dotnet`` module, which required AEDT, will be deprecated and moved to an `archived branch <https://github.com/ansys/pyedb/tree/archive/dotnet-legacy>`_.
 All new projects must use the gRPC client described below.

-**Option 1: Use AEDT Installation (Windows-Linux)** You must have AEDT installed, the ``ansys-edb-core`` server service is included.
+** Use AEDT Installation (Windows-Linux)**
+You must have AEDT installed, the ``ansys-edb-core`` server service is included.
 The PyEDB client is a python package automatically installed with PyEDB and will automatically find and connect to the server.

-MAke sure you are running the latest ansys-edb-core client version compatible with your AEDT version.
+Make sure you are running the latest ansys-edb-core client version compatible with your AEDT version.

 .. code-block:: bash